 Aside from the cost-savings of hiring a full-time graduate, there are numerous other benefits for small businesses:

-• Access to higher skilled individuals: as a placement student is already half-way through a degree, your business will have access to a potentially higher-level candidate than if you were potentially employing someone else on the same wage.
+- Access to higher skilled individuals.
+A placement student is already half-way through a degree, so your business will have access to a potentially higher-level candidate than if you were potentially employing someone else on the same wage.

-• They can bring fresh ideas to the table: particularly if they are studying a subject closely related to your business, as they will be equipped with the latest thinking in that field.
+- They can bring fresh ideas to the table.
+If they are studying a subject closely related to your business, they will be equipped with the latest thinking in that field.

 Legal obligations